ballerina-platform/ballerina-lang/docs/style_guide/expressions.md

     - Can arrange fields horizontally
       - Shouldn't have any spaces before comma.
-      - Should have a single space after comma.
+      - There Should be a single space after comma.

       ```ballerina